creachadair/taskgroup/README.md

 Go provides excellent and powerful concurrency primitives, in the form of [goroutines](http://golang.org/ref/spec#Go_statements), [channels](http://golang.org/ref/spec#Channel_types), [select](http://golang.org/ref/spec#Select_statements), and the standard library's [sync](http://godoc.org/sync) package.
 In some common situations, however, managing goroutine lifetimes can become unwieldy using only what is built in.

-For example, consider the case of copying a large directory tree: Walk throught the source directory recursively, creating the parallel target directory structure and spining up a goroutine to copy each of the files concurrently.
+For example, consider the case of copying a large directory tree: Walk throught the source directory recursively, creating the parallel target directory structure and spinning up a goroutine to copy each of the files concurrently.
 This part is simple:

 	func copyTree(source, target string) error {
 		err := filepath.Walk(source, func(path string, fi os.FileInfo, err error) error {